-The SIB is composed of twelvethirteen trustees consisting of:
+The SIB is composed of thirteen trustees consisting of:

 - a.
 Lt.
 Governor of the State of ND - b.
 State Treasurer - c.
-State Insurance Commissioner Director of Office of Management and Budget - d.
+Director of Office of Management and Budget - d.
 Director of Workforce Safety & Insurance - e.
 Commissioner of University and School Lands - f.
-Three Two TFFR trustees - g.
-Three Two PERS trustees - h.
+Two TFFR trustees - g.
+Two PERS trustees - h.
 Two members, each of whom by experience is familiar with institutional investments, appointed by the governor.
-One initial appointee shall serve a term of three-years, one initial appointee shall serve a term of five years, and all subsequent appointees shall serve five-year terms One Legacy & Budget Stabilization Fund Advisory Board trustee (nonvoting) - Two members, one from the senate and one from the house of representatives, or the member's designee, who serve on the legacy and budget stabilization fund advisory board, as selected by that board h.
+One initial appointee shall serve a term of three years, one initial appointee shall serve a term of five years, and all subsequent appointees shall serve five-year terms - Two members, one from the senate and one from the house of representatives, or the member's designee, who serve on the legacy and budget stabilization fund advisory board, as selected by that board